Unable to unlock Galaxy phone or tablet's screen

 Certain downloaded apps can make your phone or tablet freeze, crash, or lag.
 Some apps can even affect camera functionality, cause audio issues, and affect network connectivity.

-Using Safe mode disables all downloaded apps and loads only the original software that came with your phone or tablet, allowing you to determine if the issue is caused by an app or with the phone or tablet.
+Using Safe mode disables all downloaded apps and loads only the original software that came with your phone or tablet, allowing you to determine if the issue is caused by an app or with the device itself.

 If the issues do not appear while in Safe mode, the problem is caused by a downloaded app, and it should be uninstalled.